xAnTuA/WasteOfSpace/standards/HSBM/README.md

 if success then SaveMcuConnection(result[1],result[2]) end
 ```

+>[!IMPORTANT]
+>To keep mcu not frozen awaiting for an responce, create new task

 #### 3. Microcontroller if get the command "HSBM" needs to respond with info about protocol it is using for communication

 ```luau